 Visited Jan 2011: See World’s Largest Pig Museum

-Places to Visit in Germany #2: Zugspite Region
+#2: Zugspite Region

 The Zugspite Region is home to Germany’s highest peak – the Zugspite (2963m), crystal clear lakes and gorges.
 As an avid hiker, I can’t wait to explore this area and I have a feeling, this is one place where I will keep coming back to.
 It is just under a 3 hour drive from Stuttgart.
 While I haven’t made it to the Zugspite itself yet, I have hiked in it’s shadows.
 See Hell Valley Gorge – The Best €3 I Have Ever Spent, and Partnachklamm: The Winter Jewel of Garmisch-Partenkirchen.

-Places to Visit in Germany #4: Ludwigsburg Palace Tour
+#4: Ludwigsburg Palace Tour

-Places to Visit in Germany #5: Dachau Concentration Camp
+#5: Dachau Concentration Camp

-Places to Visit in Germany #6: Mercedes Museum
+#6: Mercedes Museum

-Place to Visit in Germany #7: Frontiers of the Roman Empire
+#7: Frontiers of the Roman Empire

-I’ll admit that I came across this sight via a road sign pointing out the UNESCO World Heritage Site.
+I’ll admit that I came across this site via a road sign pointing out the UNESCO World Heritage Site.
 The “Roman Limes” marks the border of the Roman Empire when it was at its largest in 2nd century A.D.
 Today, all that is left are walls, fortresses, towers and settlements, but I am curious to see such a historical border that is ~ a 90 minute drive from Stuttgart.
 I visited both the Roman Limes and the Roman Limes Museum.

 #8: Feldburg Mountain, Black Forest

 Trier is the oldest city in Germany dating back to 16 B.C.
-2000 years later there is still evidence of the Romans, most notably in the archecture.
-I love visitng places where you feel transported back in time and this one just barely slips under the 3 hour drive mark with 4 minutes to spare, according to my GPS.
+2000 years later there is still evidence of the Romans, most notably in the architecture.
+I love visiting places where you feel transported back in time and this one just barely slips under the 3 hour drive mark with 4 minutes to spare, according to my GPS.
 Also done, no real post done yet, but the Dreikönigenhaus is located in Trier, and Trier is included in My 3 Favorite European Christmas Markets.

 #10: The Kelten Museum (The Celtic Museum)

 Located just outside of Stuttgart is an ancient Celtic settlement and the Celtic Museum who migrated to Germany from Ireland and Scotland.
 To be honest I don’t much about the rest of the story, which is precisely why this museum is on my list, especially since it is less than 16km from Stuttgart.
-Done, but no post.
+Done, but no post will follow.
 I felt I should have appreciated it more than I did, but history buffs may enjoy it.

-Places to Visit in Germany #11 – The Allgäu
+#11 – The Allgäu

 I’ve noticed that when I’ve asked my German friends where the most beautiful place is in Germany they most popular answer is “the Allgäu” a pristine mountainous region in the south of Germany.
-While I have been to the eastern Allgäu where the famous Neuschwanstein Castle is (the famous white one which Disney based their castle on), I have yet to go deep into the Allgäu, where lies some of the best hiking in Germany.
+While I have been to the eastern Allgäu where the famous Neuschwanstein Castle is (the famous white one which Disney based their castle on), and to Linderhof Palace I have yet to go deep into the Allgäu.
+And this is where lies some of the best hiking in Germany.
 This too just barely slips under the 3 hour drive mark.
 Still not done – this year!

-Places to Visit in Germany – ???
+#12 Place to Visit in Germany – ???